 They are probably different than what you'd use if you quilted it on your home sewing machine.
 Remember that on a long arm machine, the layers are rolled together instead of pinned.

-For sizes tailored to your specific mattress, add the numbers for width and length (last 2 rows in pale yellow) to the width and length of your own mattress.
+For sizes tailored to your specific mattress, add the numbers for width and length (last 2 rows in pale yellow) to the width and length of your specific mattress.

-This batting information is also included in the downloadable chart.
+You'll find this batting information included in the downloadable chart.

 While manufacturers use standard quilt sizes for production, we all know that the quilt size you NEED depends on the mattress, bed frame and the "look" you desire for the bed to be covered.

 There is a trio of free, downloadable resources for you to use in your calculations: